Your Business Rates Bill Explained

 At a revaluation, some ratepayers will see reductions or no change in their bill whereas some ratepayers will see increases.

 Transitional relief schemes are introduced at each revaluation to help those facing increases.
-Such relief schemes are funded by limiting the reduction in bills for those who have benefitted from the revaluation.
 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements and other reliefs may be obtained from the local authority or the Gov.UK website.
+Further information about transitional arrangements may be obtained from the local authority or the website Gov.UK - Introduction to Business Rates.

 Local Discounts and Hardship Relief